Institut für Europäische Politik

 IEP provides a forum for discussing current European policy developments.
 At regular events, research results are made accessible to expert audiences with representatives from politics and academia as well as to the broader public.
 Activities include national and international seminars, conferences, fora, study groups and public events (lectures and debates).
 The discussion fora serve the cross-border exchange of IEP’s target groups about current challenges in different, innovative formats.

 The results of IEP’s research and analysis are made available to its target groups and multipliers (lecturers, professors, students, teachers of adult education, journalists, politicians, administration, NGOs) by various publications of periodicals, single- and multi-author books, internet publications, policy papers and a frequently published newsletter.
 Integration is a quarterly journal which offers an interdisciplinary theory-based and policy-related forum for current issues of European integration.
 The Jahrbuch der Europäischen Integration annually documents and evaluates the European integration process since 1980.
 Also the series Europäische Schriften contributes to the discussion of current issues in the field of European integration.

-IEP Directors Katrin Böttger and Funda Tekin are members of the TEPSA Board.
+IEP Director Funda Tekin is a member of the TEPSA Board.

 - New edition of the Handbook on German European Policy planned (IEP, Germany)

 - Blog post: “Rituals of a Vetocracy: The negotiations on the Multiannual Financial Framework” (IEP, Germany)

 - Report on IEP’s recent workshop on the EU-Ukraine Association Process